 Developing a commonly understood, consistently delivered, well-articulated, and compelling message about access to justice is critical for maintaining and expanding both public and private funding for civil legal services.
-And without expansion of resources - whether from public or private sources - access to justice will remain limited.
+Without expansion of resources - whether from public or private sources - access to justice will remain limited.
 While LSC is a critical national funder of civil legal services, it is but one among many sources of assistance.
 As such, LSC's message must be developed in conjunction with other stakeholders and actors in the justice system, including clients, courts, federal agencies, state-level Access to Justice Commissions, pro bono networks, IOLTA and other grantmakers, and the actual providers of legal services, whether or not funded by LSC.

 The creation of a messaging framework will give grantees a narrative that they will be able to use to recruit board members, explain their work to their communities, and cultivate other potential funders.
-Components of the communications programs will include:
+The development of a compelling message must be directed not only to funders, but also to the general public, with the crucial goal of heightening broad-based understanding of the role that legal services play in our nation's system of justice.